 Animals had become complex mechanical systems capable of internal adjustments that aided their survival.
 A body had mechanisms (biological adjustments) to keep the body at a temperature normal for survival.
 (If the human body rises a few degrees above or below its normal 98.6 degrees it starts to break down.)
 A body records previous microscopic assaults, creating a counterattack (immunity) against new assaults.
 Animals have evolved in alliance with bacteria (probiotics) that help their survival).

-In addition to lifespan as a characteristic determined by genetics there are behavioral traits that play a role in species survival.
-Big cats in the wild inherit what we call hunting instincts.
+In addition to lifespan as a characteristic determined by genetics there are behavioral traits that played a role in species survival.
+Big cats in the wild inherited what we call hunting instincts.
 Today we see survival of this instinct in domesticated cats when they chase a toy or a bird.
 And in domesticated dogs we see inheritances from wolves – characteristics that made living in a pack and survival possible.
 This includes a capacity for empathy and bonding among pack members.

 The evolution of living things involves a change in genes and an organism transmitting that change to subsequent generations.
 Across millions of years a great variety of species has developed – a species defined by its ability to interbreed.
 And that interbreeding produces births that are less than perfect copies of their parents — a platform for more evolution.